 Read more about Rebecca in the blog here:

 View Rebecca’s profile from the University of Bedfordshire here:

 Listen to Rebecca’s Podcast with Andrew Smith from The Open University here:

-Based in Medway, Kent, Gloria is a Director of training and development for Cyber Engineers Ltd. Started in 2018, it is a Cisco Networking Academy, which provides hands-on, instructor-led training and services in cybersecurity for individuals and businesses.
-She is an experienced Further Education/Apprenticeship educator for Computer Science at Leigh Academies Trust (LAT) in Kent and outside of educating cyber security, she is an active elected member of her local Council.
+Based in Medway, Kent, Gloria is a Director of training and development for Cyber Engineers Ltd. Founded in 2018, it is a Cisco Networking Academy providing hands-on, instructor-led training and services in cybersecurity for individuals and businesses.
+She is also an experienced Further Education and Apprenticeship educator for Computer Science at the Leigh Academies Trust (LAT) in Kent, and outside of educating cyber security, she is an active elected member of her local Council.

 Gloria has a passion for supporting students in the bridge between school, Further Education, and employment.
-Having achieved 100% external cyber security examination pass rate so far, she has made it her priority to have her students gain the essential cyber security skills to take with them into the industry.
+Having achieved a 100% external cyber security examination pass rate so far, she has made it her priority to have her students gain the essential cybersecurity skills to take with them into the workplace.
 Gloria works closely with non-traditional learners, including NEET learners, at different stages in their careers to become cyber security professionals.
-She works long hours but always cares about making learning interactive and accessible for her students, by hosting practical sessions using packet tracers and live machines to employ a blended learning approach.
-She finds it unique, sometimes challenging but always rewarding.
+She works long hours but always cares about making learning interactive and accessible for her students by hosting practical sessions using Packet Tracer to employ a blended learning approach.
+She finds her job unique, sometimes challenging, but always rewarding.

 Read more about Gloria in the blog here: